Repository Analysis

 CLAUDE.md, and GEMINI.md are merge-preserved.

-For tool-config sync, the CLI loads config.yaml, applies an optional
+go/internal/toolconfigs.
+That code loads config.yaml, applies an optional

 consumer repo config, renders the supported tool config files, and either